UPBGE/UPBGE-Docs/source/manual/logic/actuators/types/motion.rst

 resulting in correct behavior when colliding with other objects controlled by the physics simulation.
 The amount of force necessary is determined by a `PID controller <https://en.wikipedia.org/wiki/PID_controller>`__, a type of controller that is often used in control systems.
-Only the positional velocity is influenced by this actuator;
-it does not control rotation at all, and it controls position only indirectly.
+This actuator controls position or rotation only indirectly.

 Controlling the position is not necessary in that respect; that is left to a player moving the object via direction-type controls